Ponnur Municipality

 Ponnur Municipality is the local self government in Ponnur, a town in the Indian state of Andhra Pradesh.
 It is classified as a Grade–II municipality.

+As the 2011 census of India, the municipality had a population of 59,913, with 16,138 households.

 History

 The municipality was constituted in the year 1964 as Grade–III and then got upgraded in the year 1984 as a Grade–II municipality.